 We have a number of charity places available for runners each year.

 We recommend applying as early as you can (up to 10 months before the race date) and with as much detail as possible to be in with the best chance of securing your place with us.
-On acceptance you will need to pay £60 registration fee and raise £1,700 minimum sponsorship.
+There is currently a £60 registration fee and a £1,950 minimum sponsorship.

 If you’re successful in the London Marathon ballot, just let us know - we’d love to welcome you to the team.
 Whichever way you secure your place we will support you every step of the way with expert advice, a running vest and fundraising materials, training sessions, and cheering and support on the day.

-As well as expert advice and support for your event we can send you a selection of materials - balloons, posters, collection pots, sweepstakes, t-shirts and wristbands.
-Whether fundraising for, your own event, Tea & Talk or Mental Health Awareness Week we will be on hand with lots of encouragement to keep you motivated and help make your event day a great success.
-Contact firstname.lastname@example.org for information about fundraising for us.
+As well as expert advice and support for your event we can send you a selection of materials including balloons, posters, sponsorship forms, collection pots and t-shirts.
+Whether fundraising for your own event, Tea & Talk or Mental Health Awareness Week, we will be on hand with lots of encouragement to keep you motivated and help make your event day a great success.
+Contact [email protected] for information about fundraising for us.

 Yes.
 We can send these out to you.
 To help us keep our administration costs down we will ask you to send these back to us once you have finished your fundraising.
 Email [email protected] to request these.